geojsg/data-cleaning/README.md

 4. write following command:
 ```
 source("run_analysis.R")
 ```

-### Results
+### Output

-Two tidy datasets created in the working director
-- A tidy and merged train and test dataset:  "dataset.csv"
-- A tidy dataset summarizing the variablesfrom train and test datasets: "dataset-summary.csv"
+* A tidy dataset summarizing the variables from train and test datasets for each pair activity / subject : "summarized-data.txt"

 ====